tjjlemaire/WebSONIC/README.md

 Description
 ============

-**WebNICE** is an interactive web viewer built entirely in Python using the Dash framework that allows to compare the predicted responses of different types of neurons to both electrical and ultrasonic stimuli.
-These responses are computed using two types of point-neuron models:
-- ***Hodgkin-Huxley*** models for electrical stimulation
-- variants of a new, effective implementation of the ***Neuronal Intramembrane Cavitation Excitation (NICE)*** model by M. Plaksin, E. Kimmel and S. Shoham for ultrasonic stimulation</li>

-For a given neuron and modality, the interface allows to explore the stimulation parameter space in two ways: by moving sliders and loading precomputed results or by manually entering custom parameters and running point-neuron simulations on-the-fly using the **PointNICE** package.
+Interactive web application to view the predicted electrical response of the different neuron types to ultrasonic stimuli for various combinations of sonication parameters, computed with the SONIC model.
+A comparative module to explore predicted responses of the same neurons to electrical stimuli (computed with standard Hodgkin-Huxley equations) is also included.

+This application is built entirely in Python.
+It uses the Dash framework (https://dash.plot.ly/) for serving and client-side rendering, and the PySONIC package (https://c4science.ch/diffusion/4670/) for internal computations.

 Installation
 ==================

-WebNICE is currently not implemented as a package, meaning that dependencies must be installed manually.
+This application is currently not implemented as a package, meaning that dependencies must be installed manually.

 Open a terminal.